 Like No Place Else on Earth Rising from the heart of the Tularosa Basin is one of the world's great natural wonders - the glistening white sands of New Mexico.
 Great wave-like dunes of gypsum sand have engulfed 275 square miles of desert, creating the world's largest gypsum dunefield.
 White Sands National Monument preserves a major portion of this unique dunefield, along with the plants and animals that live here.

-Diego D. on Alkali Flat Trail
+Sheila J. on Alkali Flat Trail

 Take all of the warning signs seriously.
 Do not hike when it is really warm.
 Bring lots of water.
 Wear sunglasses.
 If you cant see the next marker turn back.
 Enjoy the experience.
 It is truely unique.